 Tips to Help New Drivers Deal with Traffic

 Driving in busy streets or rush hour traffic is frustrating for everyone.
 Moving at snail pace, some drivers start to become impatient, agitated, and aggressive.
-This can be scary and stressful for new drivers.
+This can be scary and stressful for new drivers as they tackle heavy traffic in Vancouver.
 This is why at our North Vancouver driving school, we like to take our students out into heavy traffic.
-We think its better that everyone experiences this with a professional driving instructor sitting next to them.
+We think it's better that everyone experiences this with a professional driving instructor sitting next to them.
 For those that aren't as fortunate, our driving school North Vancouver has put together a list of tips to help you deal with heavy traffic:

 1) Get rid of any distraction